Sophietje/Verification-Tool-Overview/Tools/Java Concurrency Stress.md

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 Testing tool to ensure correctness of concurrency support in the JVM.
 It has a suite of tests that can be used for research in the correctness of concurrency support in the JVM, class libraries, and hardware.
 It can be used as a library as well.
-It executes tests concurrently and tries to identify reorderings or contract violations for concurrent code.
 Note that jcstress can require significant time to catch all errors.

 #### Comments: